The Quantum Revolution in Material Design

 These are materials where the interactions between electrons are so strong that they cannot be treated as independent particles.
 Examples include high-temperature superconductors and materials with exotic magnetic properties.
 In these cases, more sophisticated methods, such as Dynamical Mean-Field Theory (DMFT) or Quantum Monte Carlo (QMC), are required to accurately capture the electronic behavior.
 The choice of method often depends on the specific material and the desired level of accuracy, highlighting the need for a diverse toolkit in quantum material simulation.

-Despite its limitations, DFT remains an indispensable tool in the field of quantum material simulation.
+Yet, despite its limitations, DFT remains an indispensable tool in the field of quantum material simulation.
 Ongoing research focuses on improving the accuracy of DFT by developing more sophisticated exchange-correlation functionals and combining DFT with other methods, such as machine learning.
 These efforts aim to extend the applicability of DFT to a wider range of materials and phenomena, further solidifying its role in accelerating materials discovery.
 The Materials Project, for instance, leverages DFT calculations in a high-throughput manner to create a vast database of material properties, accessible to researchers worldwide, demonstrating DFT’s practical impact on materials science.

 Beyond DFT: Addressing Strong Electron Correlation with DMFT